nicholas-johnson/nicholasjohnson.com/src/pages/posts/what-is-babel.md

 You can convert prety much any modern JavaScript features into code that will run on any browser, even the really old ones.
 This is fantastic news if you need to support older browsers, mobile browsers, Safari, IE11, or anything other than edge Chrome."
 ---

-Babel is a JavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).
+Babel is a JavaScript **transpiler** that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).

-It makes available all the syntactical sugar that was added to JavaScript with ES6 and ES7, including classes, fat arrows, multiline strings, generators, and many more.
+arrows, multiline strings, generators, and many more.

 You can convert prety much any modern JavaScript features into code that will run on any browser, even the really old ones.
 This is fantastic news if you need to support older browsers, mobile browsers, Safari, IE11, or anything other than edge Chrome.

-If we want, we can also optionally use it to transpile TypeScript into regular JavaScript that will run in a browser.
-It's also used for JSX and TSX.
-If you're writing react, chances are you're already using Babel.
+If we want, we can also optionally use it to transpile **TypeScript** into regular JavaScript that will run in a browser.
+It's also used for **JSX** and **TSX**.
+If you're writing React, chances are you're already using Babel.

 ## Installation

 Babel comes packaged as an node module.
 Installation, as you might expect, is via npm:

-`npm install --save-dev babel-cli`
+`npm install babel-cli`

-There are plugins for webpack, Rollup, Gulp, Grunt, VSCode, Sublime, Webstorm, etc. Whatever your development toolchain, Babel can probably slot into it.
+There are plugins for Webpack, Rollup, Gulp, Grunt, VSCode, Sublime, Webstorm, etc. Whatever your development toolchain, Babel can probably slot into it.

-%a{href: 'https://babeljs.io/docs/setup/', target: "\_blank"} See here for setup instructions for your toolset of choice.
+<a href='https://babeljs.io/docs/setup/' target:="_blank">See here for setup instructions for your toolset of choice.</a>

 ## Classes